rosano/kommit/os-app/open-guide/text-en.md

 *KOMReviewDetailFormRetireCardsFieldLabelText* will automatically remove cards from the schedule after the 'interval' is bigger than the selected period.
 For example, selecting *KOMReviewDetailFormRetireCardsFieldOptionThreeMonthsText* will retire a card if the next review is more than three months away.

-*KOMReviewDetailFormIsMultiDrawFieldLabelText* will show more than two cards at once.
+*KOMReviewDetailFormPairingIsEnabledFieldLabelText* will show more than two cards at once.
 This could be useful for practicing creating connections between cards.

 # Memory game